microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

 ## Summary

-This example demonstrates basic read and write functionality using a PIC16F18076 microcontroler and an external 25CSM04 EEPROM device on a Mikroe EEPROM 7 click board.
+This example demonstrates basic read and write functionality using a PIC16F18076 microcontroler and an external 25CSM04 EEPROM device on a Mikroe EEPROM 7 Click board.